makimattila/makimattila.github.io/index.md

 I am a 3rd-year PhD student in economics at Aalto University.
 My research is mostly theoretical, but it addresses questions that are close to practical issues.
 I am particularly interested in how incomplete information influences market behavior and optimal government policy.

+Microeconomic theory is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night, marveling at the Art Nouveau façades and watching the waves of the Baltic Sea, perhaps accompanied by the majesty of Sibelius’ Symphony No. 2.

 ## Working Papers

 - "Pigouvian Income Taxation", with Lassi Ahlvik and Matti Liski, 2024.
 [Link.](https://www.dropbox.com/scl/fo/5t5ent2mhgxuyybj9s9q3/h?dl=0&e=1&rlkey=8iqe7i5ftxbg5p3tsa2tyq7w3)